 BoIA performs risk assessments and audits to resolve website accessibility issues.
 To do this, the company uses its custom A11Y Accessibility Testing Platform.

-Using this platform, BoIA scans your website and other digital assets for various issues, including:
+Using this platform, BoIA scans your website and other digital assets for various issues.

-Additionally, the testing platform follows the Web Content Accessibility Guidelines (WCAG 2.1 Level AA), following the WCAG’s four principles.
+Additionally, the testing platform follows the Web Content Accessibility Guidelines (WCAG 2.1 Level AA) and is based on the WCAG’s four principles.

-The accessibility audit also uses assistive technologies to examine the functions and pages of each website.
+The accessibility audit uses assistive technologies to examine the functions and pages of each website.

-Then, an industry expert reviews the results during the second testing.
+Then, an industry expert reviews the results during a second testing round.
 This ensures accuracy and helps add more input when necessary.

 Since automated testing is integrated with the workflow of the manual testers, this provides a comprehensive view of any accessibility issues.